fpdevil/rise_of_machines/LogisticRegression.md

 - Qualitative Data: It provides descriptive information (describing something) about qualities; information that can't actually be measured.
   Examples are: Eye Color, Gender etc.

-Here are examples covering some differences
+Here are some examples along with certain differences between the 2 categories:

 - Number of people attended to a party.
 (Quantitative.)